andersonopt/website/content/_index.md

 ### Find the best sites for renewable development in minutes

-Expedite and simplify early-stage land siting activities to go from identifying an area of interest to evaluating actual parcels and analyzing site buildability in just a few clicks.
+Expedite and simplify early-stage land siting activities.
+Within minutes you can:

+* Identify an area of interest
+* Find nearby land (see parcel boundaries and land owner information)
+* Evaluate site buildability and create constraint maps
+* Filter and sort parcels to find the highest value sites
+* Create reports and export data for downstream work

 {{< button "/solutions/prospect/" "Learn more →" >}} {{< /column >}} {{< /block >}} {{< block "services" >}} {{< column >}}